 We can also offer parents a truly specialist mediation service.
 Parental child abduction was always believed to be too contentious an issue to benefit from mediation.
 However, our initial research, and subsequent practice, has shown that parents can step outside of the court process to resolve their issues and come to amicable agreements that best meet the needs of their family.

 Here at reunite we are committed to raising the profile of international parental child abduction on the international stage.
 From speaking with parents on a daily basis we understand the realities of having to live through, and deal with, these situations.
 We know the difficulties parents experience and raise with the appropriate authorities, so that we can work together to improve practices for the future.
-We work closely with government departments, including the Ministry of Justice and the Foreign & Commonwealth Office here in the UK, and have working relationships with lawyers, academics, police services, and other statutory and voluntary organisations across the world.
+We work closely with government departments, including the Ministry of Justice and the Foreign, Commonwealth and Development Office here in the UK, and have working relationships with lawyers, academics, police services, and other statutory and voluntary organisations across the world.